salihciftci/docps/README.md

 You can [download](https://github.com/salihciftci/liman/releases) the lastest version of liman from releases or you can build with Go.

-Note: Master branch may not stable!

 ```
 go get github.com/salihciftci/liman
 make build
 ```

+Note: Master branch may not stable!

-### API Usage
+## API Usage

-API only allow **GET** requests, other requests will rejected by Liman.
+API only allow **GET** requests, other requests will rejected.

 We need a key to use Liman API.
 We can have that from settings in home page.